 105.2.3 PUBLIC SERVICE AGENCIES.
-A permit shall not be required for the installation, alteration or repair of equipment for the generation, transmission, distribution or metering of water, wastewater, or electrical energy or other related equipment that is under the ownership and control of public service agencies by established right.
+A permit shall not be required, for the installation, alteration or repair and this ordinance shall not apply, to the location or construction of facilities for of the production, equipment for the generation, storage, treatment, or transmission, distribution or metering of water, wastewater, or electrical energy or other related equipment that is under the ownership and control of public service agencies by established right.